Telefonica/opengateway-aggregation-poc/README.md

 ```

 That starts a demo app and **two aggregators**:
-1. Telefónica, listening on port 10000
+1. Telefónica
-2. Vodafone, listening on port 20000
+2. Vodafone acting as aggregator for the developer.
+This means that it is the only point of contact for the app.

-Now you can open the **demo-app** at http://localhost:3000.
+Now you can open the **demo-app** at http://localhost:3000 and simulate an app wants to call the Device Location Verification API for end users that are clients of Telefónica or Vodafone.

 # License